laurelmay/xorlist/README.md

 This data structure is remarkably difficult to debug.
 In several cases, I've found that just adding `printf`s in various places is honestly easier than trying to work around all the XOR and pointer weirdness in GDB.

+## Installing

+A typical `make && sudo make install` will work on most Linux distros (though be careful! `/usr/` will be modified).
+For ArchLinux users, a `PKGBUILD` is provided.
+You can build with `makepkg -si` to install the latest released version.
+This package is not currently available in the Arch repos or the AUR.